rn1n3r/rn1n3r.github.com/_posts/2017-03-11-about-biophysics-2.md

     However, as I do like math more than most in my program, your mileage will definitely vary with this course.

     **Full disclosure**: I have done research with the professor of 3507.

+**Final thoughts**: From the last two posts, I hope anyone reading them has gotten a good feel of what Medical Biophyics at UWO is like.
+These are the mandatory courses for everyone in the program (apart from Optics), so I believe it to be quite representative of the program.
+I feel like while we explore a variety of different topics, one problem is that no single topic is every studied at a deep level simply because most people in the program (myself included) lack the sufficient biology, math, physics, or engineering background.
+Medical biophysics as a field is really the result of many experts in vastly different fields coming together to solve medical problems, so it's really hard to teach this discipline at an undergraduate level.

+I feel that this program will definitely benefit people who are self-directed learners, those who seek to explore things they are interested in on their own.
+The different courses will definitely teach you to problem solve more than it will give you a rich knowledge of anything in particular (as opposed to modules like **Physiology** or **Microbiology and Immunology**).
+Whether or not that's what you're looking for is up to you.